The kids and I did some plaster casting a couple of days ago using playdough for our molds.

 Sadly, they were a bit of a disappointment.
 The plaster coated everything.
 You couldn’t see the beads at all.
 The glitter was almost completely invisible as well (unlike when we add glitter to playdough).
 The food coloring worked.
 And the plaster was fun to squish and squeeze, but we all had such high expectations for the beads and glitter smoosh-ins that their complete disappearance was a let-down.

 But, we still had the plaster out and so I thought we’d try another plaster project.

-By the way, the tub of plaster of Paris is about $10, but I always buy mine with a 50% off coupon at AC Moore (Michael's has similar coupons).
+*The tub of plaster of Paris I buy is about $10, but I usually buy mine with a 40-50% off coupon at AC Moore or Michael’s.

 We pulled out the playdough and pressed animal and sea figurines into the dough to make the molds.
 It was the reverse experience of the playdough prints we made with sculpey.
 And a bit like the sandcasting we have done at the beach.

 Maia made several smaller prints or casts using an octopus, a butterfly, and both sides of a starfish.

 Daphne made one big mold with a pig.
 She then proceeded to press everything else on the table into the playdough pig mold as well, including the starfish, octopus, an eel, and a bracelet.